skamil1/Mehmet_B26/ReadMe.md

 Java version SE 8
-Added more describtion from remote
+Added more describtion from local